WesleyBryie/ChumBucket/wiki/guides/win10upgrade_activation.md

-**Note:** It is in the nature of hacktools to be picked up as malware by your antivirus.
-Hwidgen, the tool used to activate Windows 10, is safe.
-[Some further reading regarding hwidgen](https://www.reddit.com/r/Piracy/comments/d654al/contribution_hwidgen_source_code/).
-Make sure to either turn off your antivirus or set up a folder which you can add to your antivirus' exclusion list, which you will download hwidgen into.

-**Note 2:** Some people may recommend buying cheap keys elsewhere.
+**Note:** Some people may recommend buying cheap keys elsewhere.
 This is not recommended, as these are grey-market keys, gathered from MSDN channels, each key sold multiple times ([extra reading](https://www.reddit.com/r/windows/comments/b7jolc/is_cheap_windows_10_licenses_lifetime_or_one_time/ejshgai/)).
 You're not buying directly from MS so you're not buying a license, you're just buying a key and living on the promise that MS won't discover and deactivate it.

 It's essentially piracy with a middleman.

-**Note 3**: We only recommend downloading and installing official Windows ISOs.
+**Note 2**: We only recommend downloading and installing official/untouched Windows ISOs.
 Pre-cracked/altered windows ISOs are not recommended at all.

 &nbsp;